Returns an array of cells for the i-th principal component (or residuals).

 - Standardize

-- is a flag or switch to standardize the input variables prior to the analysis (i.e. standardize = 1 (default), subtract mean = 2)).
+- is a flag or switch to standardize the input variables before the analysis (i.e., standardize = 1 (default), subtract mean = 2)).

-Order Description 1 Standardize (subtract mean and divide by standard deviation) (default) 2 Subtract mean (subtract mean) - Number
+Value Standardize 1 Standardize (subtract mean and divide by standard deviation) (default).
+2 Subtract mean (subtract mean). - Number

 - is the component number to return.
 If missing, the first principal component is assumed.